How to Sell your Salt Spring Home

 No products are sold because of features of the product.
 Features are useless…… buyers buy because of the benefits of the features.
 Buyers want benefits from the house they buy, such as a large deck designed for entertaining.
 If entertaining is what they want to do, the feature of the large deck will appeal to them.
 If they do not entertain the large deck may be an unwanted burden that will require painting and cleaning.
-It comes down to BENEFITS, BENEFITS and BENEFITS for the buyers.
+It comes down to BENEFITS, BENEFITS, and BENEFITS for the buyers.
 Does your house offer appealing benefits to buyers or does it look like a money pit?
 Very few people want a house that needs work.

 There are three basic prices you can have for your house; below market, market priced and overpriced.
 The sellers’ fear is always that they are going to sell too low and give away their house.
 In reality, if you have a good agent this would be technically impossible to do.
-If your house is on the MLS and you have it priced at a market price or below market price you will get lots of showings.
-If you are truly below market price you will know because you will get multiple offers and the buyers will have to outbid each other to buy your house.
+If your house is on the MLS and you have it priced at a market price or below the market price you will get lots of showings.
+If you are truly below the market price you will know because you will get multiple offers and the buyers will have to outbid each other to buy your house.
 The worst strategy is to overprice your house.
 It will languish on the market.
 Last year I visited with a couple who had their house on the market for over 1000 days and had three showings.
-They still would not believe they had overprice their house.
+They still would not believe they had overpriced their house.
 How could an agent overprice a house?
-Why would an agent over price a house is a better question.
+Why would an agent overprice a house is a better question.
 Listings bring in the buyers.
-There is a old real estate saying, “you have to list to last”.
+There is an old real estate saying, “you have to list to last”.